Skip to main content Skip to navigation

 • Taught Course Centre (TCC) modules (modules for PhD students shared with partner universities via videoconferencing)

-and options from other departments and doctoral training centres
+• Options from other departments and centres of doctoral training

-To pass the first year, students must take 4 modules, with at least 2 modules from the MA9 list.
+To pass the first year and upgrade, students have to pass 4 modules, with at least 2 modules from the MA9 list.

 In addition, they take MA926 Speaking with Style (or satisfy the expectations on engaging with professional development otherwise).